Width Parameters for Minimum Flow Decomposition: Abstract

 \section{Abstract}

-Minimum flow decomposition (\mfd) is the strongly $\mathsf{NP}$-hard problem of finding a smallest set of integer weighted paths in a graph $G$ whose weighted sum is equal to a given flow $f$ on $G$.
+Minimum flow decomposition (\mfd) is the strongly \NP-hard problem of finding a smallest set of integer weighted $s$-$t$ paths in an $s$-$t$ DAG $G$ whose weighted sum is equal to a given flow $f$ on $G$.
 Despite its many practical applications, we lack an understanding of graph structures that make \mfd easy or hard.
-In particular, it is not known whether a good approximation algorithm exists when the weights are positive.

-On the positive side, the main result of this paper is that \mfd can be approximated within a factor $O(\log\Vert f\Vert)$ (where $\Vert f\Vert$ is the largest flow weight of all edges) times the ratio between the \textit{parallel-width} of $G$ (introduced by Deligkas and Meir, MFCS 2018) and the \textit{width} of $G$ (minimum number of paths to cover all edges).
-In particular, when the \mfd size is at least the parallel-width of $G$, this becomes the first parameterised $O(\log\Vert f\Vert)$-factor approximation algorithm for \mfd over positive integers.
-We also show that there exist instances where the ratio between the parallel-width of $G$ and the \mfd size is arbitrarily large, thus narrowing down the class of graphs whose approximation is still open.
-We achieve these results by introducing a new notion of \textit{flow-width} of $(G,f)$, which unifies both the width and the parallel-width and may be of independent interest.
+Recent progress is due to C{\'a}ceres et al.~[ACM TALG 2024], who showed that the DAG \emph{width}, the minimum number of paths to cover all edges, plays an essential role in the approximation of the problem.

-On the negative side, we show that small-width graphs do not make \mfd easy.
-This question was previously open, because width-1 graphs (i.e.~paths) are trivially solvable, and the existing $\mathsf{NP}$-hardness proofs use graphs of unbounded width.
-We close this problem by showing the tight results that \mfd remains strongly $\mathsf{NP}$-hard on graphs of width 3, and $\mathsf{NP}$-hard on graphs of width 2 (and thus also parallel-width 2).
-Moreover, on width-2 graphs (and more generally, on constant parallel-width graphs), \mfd is solvable in quasi-polynomial time on unary-coded flows.
+Our first set of results regard the computational complexity of \mfd parameterised by the width.
+This question was previously open, because \mfd on width-1 DAGs (i.e.~paths) is trivially solvable, and the existing $\mathsf{NP}$-hardness proofs use DAGs of unbounded width.
+We show that \mfd on width-2 DAGs is already \NP-hard and that \mfd on width-3 DAGs is \textit{strongly} \NP-hard.